 “I like it because it’s environmentally based,” he said.
 “As I’m getting older I’m starting to think about the generations that are coming.
 This is important work.”

-Initially overwhelmed at the amount of information involved in testing water, twelve weeks in Chris was starting to feel comfortable with the work.
+Initially overwhelmed at the amount of information involved in testing water, twelve weeks in Chris started to feel comfortable with the work.
 “It’s really great to get so much hands-on experience,” he said.
 “For me, hands-on is so much easier to learn.”

 Chris worked as a carpenter during his time in Wiki, and enrolled on three different occasions to take Electrical training at Canadore College in North Bay.
 Each time, circumstances interfered and brought him back to the island.